 Over in Southern Pines, you’ll want to meet other business owners whose love for their work and country is infectious.
-When local builder Heath Trigg was working on the construction of the bar at Pinehurst Brewery, he was thinking about the brewery’s veteran owners.
+When local builder Heath Trigg was working on the construction of the bar at Southern Pines Brewery, he was thinking about the brewery’s veteran owners.
 His epiphany came when he decided to make them a version of Old Glory out of the wood from the whiskey barrels for their bar.
 Soon, everyone who saw the wooden flag had to have one, and his business, Heritage Flag Company, was born.
 The flags come in all sizes—small enough to stash in your suitcase, or large enough to hang over your fireplace.
 The people who worked for him in construction happily followed him into the flag-making business.
 Not all flags come from whiskey barrels; they also have pine flags crafted from fallen trees off the Pinehurst Resort.
 Those standards pay tribute to country and golf.

 Another Southern Pines original is R. Riveter.
 Co-founder Cameron Cruze started out in architecture but turned instead to crafting stylist handbags out of leather and canvas.
 Named for Rosie the Riveter, she believes the World War II icon stands for women working to make the world a better place.
 So Cruze hires military families—modern day riveters—to craft each part and piece of the satchels and backpacks wherever in the world that they are stationed.
 They ship those parts to Southern Pines, where they are assembled.

 Lovebirds who enjoy dining together will enjoy the variety of offerings.
-Breakfasts can be straightforward eggs, bacon, and such at the Village Deli, or homemade quiches, omlettes or a variety of European style pastries at The Bakehouse in Aberdeen.
+Breakfasts can be straightforward eggs, bacon, and such at the Villager Deli, or homemade quiches, omlettes or a variety of European style pastries at The Bakehouse in Aberdeen.
 You may also want to turn up the heat by checking out the smoked flavors of Carolina style barbecue.
 For lunch, make the pilgrimage to Carthage to the Pik N Pig, a ‘cue joint that adjoins a landing strip.
 At night, the Pinehurst Brewery blends small-batch brews with smoked meats.
-Over at Pinehurst Resort, The Deuce dishes up great meals with a view to No 2’s 18th green and the Payne Stewart statue.
+Over at Pinehurst Resort, The Deuce dishes up great meals with a view to No. 2’s 18th green and the Payne Stewart statue.
 There’s no place like it anywhere else in the world.

 Save your romantic meal for Ashten’s in Southern Pines.
 This chef-driven eatery sources almost all their food in the neighboring communities.
 Or, opt for Theo’s Taverna, a local Greek spot that offers outdoor seating and even crushes their own olive oil.
 If you prefer a more pub-like setting, visit The Drum & Quill, named for owners, Kevin Drum and his late father, Bob “the Drummer” Drum, a golf writer and journalist who documented Arnold Palmer’s career.